dustdustinthewind/IntralismQoLMod/README.md

 ### Bugs To Squash
 - Mod Bug: **Disable storyboard** gets overwritten by the new discord editor setting when you launch the settings menu for the first time (i.e. when you launch the menu) **Workaround:** Click "Disable Storyboard" to your preference when you launch the game.
 - Mod Bug: BPM Tool doesn't work with decimal numbers.
 Woops. **Workaround:** Manually enter it or use a whole number factor of your BPM.
 Will be replaced with BPM events.
-- Mod Bug: Zoom/Set Speed events have an up arc on them when created. **Workaround:** move them off screen and the arc will turn off.
-- Mod Bug: Checkpoints default go to the storyboard track.
 - Mod Bug: Leaving the editor will take you to the map select on top of the main menu if you play tested. **No Workaround**
 - Intentional Mod "Bug": The "Map" drop down menu flashes and sometimes stays up while/after loading.
 I'd rather this wasn't the case.
 - Mod Bug: Assorted debug spam that could effect performance. **Workaround** Click the "report a bug" button on the main menu and [let me know!](https://steamcommunity.com/id/DustDustInTheWind/)